adipascu/solid-motivation/README.md

 Solid Motivation is a browser extension available for both Chrome and Firefox.
 It transforms your new tab page into a real-time counter displaying your age — in years, down to many decimal places.
 Every fraction of a second counts, emphasizing the urgency of time and inspiring you to live every moment to the fullest.
 This extension is powered by [Solid.JS](https://solidjs.com/) and is deeply influenced by [maccman's Motivation](https://github.com/maccman/motivation) extension.

+## 🌟 Additional Features

+- **Night Theme**: Designed to be easy on your eyes during the night, ensuring comfort and clarity.
+- **High Refresh Rate Screen Support**: Experience the real-time counter with unparalleled fluidity on high refresh rate screens.
+- **Correct Yearly Rollover**: The counter accurately transitions to a new year at midnight, keeping you in sync with real-world time.
+- **Birthday Sync Across Devices**: Set your birthdate once and have it sync seamlessly across all your devices.
+- **Refined Codebase**: A clean code structure backed by comprehensive unit tests ensures reliability and ease of modification.
+- **MIT License**: Freely use, modify, and distribute the code under the MIT License terms.

 <!-- markdownlint-disable MD033 -->

 ## Extension stores